Cashtann/Booker/README.md

 Made with Qt.
 Using QML and C++, compiles on Desktop and WebAssembly.

-This rental has few categories:
+This rental has tree-like structure:
 - Categories
 - Locations
 - Elements